fralik/rundata-net/docs/getting-started/user_guide.rst

 .. module:: rundata.userguide

-This section gives a quick introduction to Rundata-net interface.
+This section gives a quick introduction to the Rundata-net interface.

 Rundata-net is essentially an interface to a database.
-Since the database doesn't change very often, I adopted a rather radical approach in accessing it.
-Most of the site functions are executed inside user's browser, including the database.
-When user opens the main page, it takes some time to load the site.
-This is the point where the database is transfered to user's computer.
-Once it is transfered, the rest of functionality should be rather quick.
+Since the database doesn't change very often, I have adopted a rather radical approach to accessing it.
+Most of the site functions are executed inside the user's browser, which includes the database.
+When the user opens the main page, it will take some time to load the site.
+This is the point where the database is transferred to the user's computer.
+Once it is transferred, all functions should work smoothly.

-The main page is divided into several areas which I refer to as panels.
-They are shown with numbers in the image below.
+The main page is divided into several areas, which I refer to as panels.
+These are shown with numbers in the image below.

 .. image:: /_static/panels.jpg
   :width: 100 %
   :alt: Rundata-net main screen

-From left to right and from top to bottom:

 #.
-List of inscriptions with numerical information about search results.
+List of inscriptions retrieved and their total number.

 #.
 Main display.

 #.
 Map display.

 #.
-Several horizontal panels of control elements and buttons.
+Panels of control elements and buttons.

 #.
 Query builder.

-Below is the description of each of these labels.

 .. _guide-list-of-inscriptions:

 List of inscriptions
 ====================

-​It's a list where each node corresponds to an individual inscription. inscriptions are referenced by a unique name/ID called signature, see :doc:`/db/signature`.
-Some inscriptions changed their name/ID throughout years.
-One example is isncription :samp:`Öl 2`, which had names :samp:`B 1076` and :samp:`L 1324`.
-The list of inscriptions contains the most recent names only, i.e. no :samp:`B 1076` nor :samp:`L 1324`.
-The former names (if any) are presented on the :ref:`main display<main-display-info>` when inscription is selected.
+​In this list each node corresponds to an individual inscription.
+The inscriptions are referenced by a unique name/ID called a signature, see :doc:`/db/signature`.
+The name/ID of some inscriptions have changed iver time.
+One example is the inscription :samp:`Öl 2`, which has been known as :samp:`B 1076` and :samp:`L 1324`.
+The list of inscriptions contains only the most recent names, i.e. neither :samp:`B 1076`, nor :samp:`L 1324`.
+Such former names (if any) are given on the :ref:`main display<main-display-info>` when an inscription is selected.

-When user selects inscriptions in the list, the information about them is displayed on the :ref:`main display<main-display-info>` panel.
-It is possible to select a single inscription or multiple.
-General selection principles applies for selecting multiple inscriptions: use :kbd:`Control` to add individual inscription to selection, use :kbd:`Shift` to add a selection.
+When a user selects an inscription from the list, information about it is displayed on the :ref:`main display<main-display-info>` panel.
+It is possible to select single inscriptions as well as multiple ones.
+General selection principles apply for the selection of multiple inscriptions: use :kbd:`Control` to add individual inscriptions to a selection, use :kbd:`Shift` to add a selection.

-Below the list of inscriptions you will see a status text saying how many inscription is available for selection.
-This can be useful when you perform a search.
-Status text will give you the number of results.
+Below the list of inscriptions a status text indicates the number of inscriptions available for selection.
+This can be useful when performing a search.
+The status text will then give the number of results.

 .. _main-display-info: